docker/docs/notary/service_architecture.md

 - **Key Compromise** - If the Notary signer uses a database as its backend, an attacker can exfiltrate all the (timestamp and snapshot) private material.
-  Note that the capabilities of an attacker are the same as of a Notary server compromise in terms of signing arbitrary metadata, with the important detail that in this particular case key rotations are necessary to recover from the attack.
+  The capabilities of an attacker are the same as of a Notary server compromise in terms of signing arbitrary metadata, with the important detail that in this particular case key rotations are necessary to recover from the attack.